 The Antwerp-Bruges Port Authority plays an important role in the day-to-day operation of Port of Antwerp-Bruges.
-Around 1,800 employees work day and night providing customer-oriented services, optimal infrastructure, innovative projects and the promotion of the port at home and abroad.
-Together they are committed to strengthening the role of Port of Antwerp-Bruges as a sustainable world port.
+Around 1,800 employees work day and night to provide customer-oriented services, optimal infrastructure, innovative projects and to promote the port at home and abroad.
+Together, they are committed to strengthening the role of Port of Antwerp-Bruges as a sustainable world port.
 Our mission?
-Port of Antwerp-Bruges, home port as a lever for a sustainable future
+Port of Antwerp-Bruges, a home port that acts as a lever to create a sustainable future

-The Antwerp-Bruges Port Authority operates the port of Antwerp and Bruges and has four roles to play in this regard.
-As a landlord, operator, regulator and community builder.
+The Antwerp-Bruges Port Authority operates the ports of Antwerp and Zeebrugge and therefore fulfils four roles: as a landlord, operator, regulator and community builder.

 As landlord, the Port Authority has the task of granting concessions to companies that are looking to set up in the port.